 Most living members of the Man and other families are not included on this website unless permission to do so has been given.

-The Man Booker prize was funded by the Man Group which was established by James Man in the middle of the eighteenth century.
-Man Group no longer supports the prize.
+The company that now call itself Man Group was established by James Man in the middle of the eighteenth century.

 Some advertisements placed by James Man in London newspapers between 1780 and 1808 and which illustrate his trading practices can be read HERE. (<—PDF)